Code of Ethics

 - Perfume reviews are informative, not a call to action.
 Test it before you buy it.

 I write my own texts and respect copyright laws.
 Please show respect for all the effort I put into The Plum Girl blog, licensed under a Creative Commons Attribution-NonCommercial – NoDerivs 3.0 Unported License based on work at theplumgirl.com.
-Permissions beyond the scope of this license may be available at http://theplumgirl.com – or just visit About page, and contact me if you have any further questions.
+Permissions beyond the scope of this license may be available at https://theplumgirl.com – or just visit the About page, and feel free to contact me if you have any further questions.

 Author/Writer/EIC of The Plum Girl